rajatkofficial/PCA-Matlab/README.md

 # Principal-Component-analysis
+MTech CLA Assignment
-Performed PCA from scratch to reduce the dimensions of image The main function is Problem_PCA
+Performed PCA from scratch to reduce the dimensions of the image The main file is PCA.m